 Adventure Island team members are not permitted to care for assistance animals.

 Assistance animals are the responsibility of the owner and cannot be left unattended.
 Guests are responsible for the cleanup of service animal waste and for controlling their service animal’s behavior.
-If at any time your service animal’s behavior becomes a threat to the safety and well-being of other park guests or animals, you will be asked to board the animal at our kennel (located at Busch Gardens) or leave the premises.
+If at any time your service animal’s behavior becomes a threat to the safety and well-being of other park guests or animals, you will be asked to board the animal at our kennel (located at Busch Gardens) or to remove the animal from the premises.
+Service animals must remain on a leash or in a harness at all times, unless such leash or harness interferes with the service the animal is providing, or the handler is unable to use a leash or harness due to his/her disability.
+The animal also must be housebroken.

 Wheelchairs may be rented at the Rentals Counter inside the park.
 Wheelchairs are rented on a “first-come, first served” basis to guests with disabilities.
 Guests may also use their own wheelchairs or ECV’s inside the park.